 Riding the Icelandic horse in the fresh winter in Iceland can be just as magical as riding during other seasons.
-However if you are planning your Iceland visit during winter and would like to ride the Icelandic horse then there are few things you should think about.
+However, if you are planning winter tours and would like to ride the Icelandic horse, then there are few things you should think about.

 Riding in the fresh snow can be absolutely magical and I highly recommend everyone, beginner and experienced riders to go riding if you have fresh snow in your area.
 The horses love the fresh air and the sense of freedom you feel riding your horse in the beautiful winter landscape is breathtaking.

 The Icelandic horse is bred to stand the Icelandic winter easily so if you are riding a good horse you will feel the high spirit of the horse while riding.
 During the winter the horses develop winter coats that isolates them from most weather so you should not worry about them being cold.